Round-off error: Addition

 This example shows that roundoff error can be introduced when adding a large number and a small number.
-The shifting of the decimal points in the mantissas to make the exponents match causes the loss of some of the less significant digits.
+The shifting of the decimal points in the significands to make the exponents match causes the loss of some of the less significant digits.
 The loss of precision may be described as absorption.

-Note that the addition of two floating-point numbers will result in a roundoff error when their sum is an order of magnitude greater than that of the larger of the two.
+Note that the addition of two floating-point numbers can produce roundoff error when their sum is an order of magnitude greater than that of the larger of the two.